muratk3n/thirdwave/en/tweets/2020/week28b.md

 That green area can generate 9 billion dollars of revenue per day.

 Do a tenth of the area, increase efficiency a little, you get 1 Bil USD / day, >300 Bil annually, more than a third of the country's GDP.
+That's a lota dough son..

 ---